plumed/plumed2/src/pycv/joss/paper.md

-the task has been largely facilitated by biasing libraries such as PLUMED [@tribello_plumed_2014], providing pre-defined functions and a *lingua franca* to express CV combinations, atom groups and biasing schemes.
+the task has been largely facilitated by biasing libraries such as PLUMED [@tribello_plumed_2014], providing pre-defined functions and a *lingua franca* to express CV combinations, atom groups and biasing schemes, and its community [@the_plumed_consortium_promoting_2019].
 However, users willing to explore CVs beyond the pre-defined ones have to implement them in C++, together with the corresponding (often cumbersome) derivatives [@giorgino_how_2018].
 Compiled code is unwieldy for iterative analysis, because it is relatively low-level, error-prone, and inconvenient in exploratory stages.

 This paper introduces **PYCV**, a module for the PLUMED 2 library which enables users to define CVs and arbitrary functions in the